phaser/pandoc_resume/markdown/resume.md

 **[Electronic Arts](http://www.ea.com), Software Engineer** *October 2008 - October 2011, (3 years 1 month) | București, România*

-Working on games for feature phones and later smart phones after the launch of the iPhone by Apple.
+While at EA, I have worked on developing games for feature phones as well as smartphones, following the launch of the iPhone by Apple.
+My notable projects

-* Star Trek - Java, J2ME | Programmer
+include:

+  *  **Star Trek** - developed using Java and J2ME as the programming languages, where I worked as a Programmer
-* Medal of Honor - Java, J2ME | C++, BREW | Lead Programmer
+  *  **Medal of Honor** - developed using Java, J2ME, and C++, BREW, where I held the role of Lead Programmer
-* FIFA Superstars - C++, iPhone, Android | Programmer
+  *  **FIFA Superstars** - developed using C++, and launched on iPhone and Android platforms, where I worked as a Programmer
-* Engine - Optimized VM for in-game scripting
+  *  **Engine work** - I also developed an optimized VM for in-game scripting to enhance the overall game experience.

 **[Wind River Systems](http://www.windriver.com), Software Engineer** *January 2007 - September 2008 (1 year 9 months) | Galați, România*

-Worked as part of the services division of Wind River Systems.

-* In seat infotainment system - An application that was running on the screens embedded in the seats of airplanes that would deliver movies, music, games and various informations to the passengers.
-Project was mostly written in C on Linux using GTK+.
+During my tenure at Wind River Systems' services division, I worked on several projects such as:

+  *  **In-Seat Infotainment System:** A Linux-based application that delivered various entertainment options to airplane passengers through seat-embedded screens.
+My role in the project involved primarily working with C and GTK+.
-* Contacts section - Implementing the presence and contact management for a custom conferencing system.
+  *  **Contacts Section:** I implemented presence and contact management functionalities for a custom conferencing system.
-* BSP - Creating new package implementations for Wind River Linux and fixing existing ones to work on new boards and/or platforms.
+  *  **BSP:** I created new package implementations for Wind River Linux and also fixed existing ones to ensure compatibility with new boards and platforms.

 ----